Recovery & Addiction

 Recovery isn't Instagram-perfect—it's messy, uncomfortable, and deeply real.
 This guide walks you through what actually happens in your first 30 days.

 Alcohol and substance use create real changes in your body and brain — your central nervous system, your liver, your sleep, your cognition.
 Your body does start to repair once you stop.
-But before the healing comes the adjustment, and the adjustment is what catches most people completely off guard.
+But early addiction recovery means going through the adjustment before the healing arrives, and the adjustment is what catches most people completely off guard.
 Here are some common phases during the first 30 days of sobriety.

 Depending on what you’re quitting, physical withdrawal can hit hard.
 For alcohol or benzodiazepines especially, detox can be dangerous — get medical supervision.
 Don’t ride it out at home alone.

 Even if the physical part is manageable, the emotional piece often isn’t.
-Irritable for no clear reason.
-Sleep that won’t come, or that’s all you want.
-Nothing feels right.
-Food tastes off.
+This is normal in the first 30 days of sobriety: irritable for no clear reason, sleep that won’t come, nothing feels right, food tastes off.

 This happens because your brain has been getting dopamine from your substance and suddenly isn’t.
 Everything else feels flat.
 Don’t expect to feel good.
 The bar right now is getting through the day.
 Drink water.
 Eat something.
 Call someone who’s actually been through it.
 This part doesn’t last.